top of page

 Amazon's Acquisition of Ring in 2018

-In early 2018, Amazon acquired Ring, and according to CNBC, the deal was valued at more than $1 billion — one of the largest acquisitions in Amazon's history at that time.
+In early 2018, the Amazon acquisition closed, and according to CNBC, the deal was valued at more than $1 billion — one of the largest acquisitions in Amazon's history at that time.
 Amazon did not publicly confirm the exact price.
-Most financial analysts and press coverage settled on approximately $1 billion-plus as the floor.

 Jamie Siminoff's Career After the Amazon Deal